 - To permanently record information.
 This is where documentation starts to make sense.
 You’ll still want to capture the information in the best way possible for your audience, for example maintenance programmers would very obviously prefer high-quality source code, a full test suite, and a bit of overview documentation over highly-detailed system documentation.
 You’ll still need to write support documentation, operations documentation, and user documentation, but a lot of the technical documentation written by traditional teams rarely seems to be effective in practice.

 - To conform to regulations.
 Like it or not, we live in a regulatory world.
 Industry regulations such as Sarbanes-Oxley and the Food and Drug Administration (FDA) Guidelines will often motivate people to write more documentation than they normally would have, and often this is a good thing.
 However, having read several of these regulatory guidelines I have yet to see one that says to write mounds of useless documentation or to be incredibly wasteful with your money.
 Yet, in practice many organizations choose to do exactly that.
 My advice is to read the regulations and then find effective ways to fulfill the requirements.
 If you let the bureaucrats among us interpret the regulations don’t be surprised when you end up with a bureaucratic approach.

-17. Best Practices for Increasing the Agility of Documentation
+17. Effective Practices for Agile Documentation

 If you can’t avoid writing a document, how can you at least write it in an agile manner?
 The following core practices should help:

 - Document stable concepts, not speculative ideas